West Point Misconduct System

 Each of these hearings affords a Cadet different due process.
 For example, at a Formal Misconduct Board, a Cadet is entitled to representation by a lawyer.
 At all other proceedings, the Cadet in question has to represent him/herself; however, a lawyer can still prepare and advise the Cadet in question.
 Contact us today to discuss all differences between each hearing and what a lawyer can assist with.

 Any such a hearing that results in a substantiated finding will be reviewed by the Staff Judge Advocate in writing.
-That review, along with the record of the proceeding in question, will be forwarded to the Commandant of Cadets for recommendations and comments.
-The complete packet, including a rebuttal from the Cadet should he/she so desire, will then be sent to the Superintendent for either final action, or forwarded to the Department of the Army.
+That review, along with the record of the proceeding in question, will be served on the Cadet for rebuttal.
+The packet will then be forwarded through the chain of command to the Commandant of Cadets for recommendations and comments.
+Finally, it will then be sent to the Superintendent for either final action, or forwarded to the Department of the Army.
 The Superintendent can impose any of the following punishments:

 1. Admonition